©2019 340B Health. Unauthorized copying is expressly prohibited.

 08 Modifier: The National Council for Prescription Drug Programs’ D.0 standard for retail pharmacy claims submission allows a pharmacy to indicate that the submitted ingredient cost of the drug that is the subject of the claim is the drug’s 340B price.
 Some payers require the pharmacy to indicate that a drug’s 340B price was the method by which the billed ingredient cost was calculated by submitting the value “08” in field 423-DN, also known as the Basis of Cost Determination field.
 The 08 Modifier might be used in conjunction with the 20 Modifier.
 Based on NCPDP’s description of the 08 value, the modifier applies only to Medicaid and other state or federal programs when required by law or regulation and when the payer and/or processor has communicated a unique Bank Identification Number (BIN) or BIN/Processor Control Number (PCN) combination to distinguish these from other lines of business that do not meet the requirement.

-20 Modifier: The National Council for Prescription Drug Programs’ D.0 standard for retail pharmacy claims submission allows a pharmacy to indicate that a drug that is the subject of the claim was purchased through the 340B Drug Pricing Program (340B program).
+20 Modifier: The National Council for Prescription Drug Programs’ D.0 standard for retail pharmacy claims submission allows a pharmacy to indicate that a drug that is the subject of the claim was purchased through the 340B program.
 Some payers require the pharmacy to identify 340B drugs by including the value “20” in field 420-DK, also known as the Submission Clarification Code field.
 The 20 Modifier might be used in conjunction with the 08 Modifier.

-340B Ceiling Price: The maximum price that manufacturers can charge covered entities participating in the Public Health Service's 340B program for covered outpatient drugs (CODs).
-The 340B discount is calculated using the Medicaid rebate formula and is deducted from the manufacturer's selling price rather than paid as a rebate.
-Compared to a drug's average manufacturer price (AMP), covered entities receive a minimum discount of 23.1 percent for brand-name drugs (except clotting factor and drugs approved exclusively for pediatric use for which the basic rebate is 17.1 percent of AMP), and 13 percent for generic and over‐the‐counter drugs.
+340B Ceiling Price: The maximum price that manufacturers can charge 340B covered entities participating for CODs.
+The 340B discount is calculated using the Medicaid rebate formula and is incorporated into a statutorily-defined maximum sales price rather than paid as a rebate.
+The 340B ceiling price is the AMP reduced by the URA.
+Because the formula sets a minimum rebate amount for URA, covered entities receive a guaranteed discount off of AMP of 23.1 percent for most brand-name prescription drugs, 17.1 percent for brand-name pediatric drugs and clotting factor, and 13 percent for generic and over-the-counter drugs.
 Brand-name drugs are entitled to an additional discount if the manufacturer’s best price for a drug is lower than the AMP minus 23.1 percent for that drug or if the price of the drug has increased more quickly than the rate of inflation.
 Manufacturers must offer greater discounts on generic drugs if the price of a generic drug increases more quickly than the rate of inflation.
 Covered entities are free to negotiate discounts that are lower than the maximum allowable statutory price (i.e., sub‐ceiling prices).
-Pursuant to the Patient Protection and Affordable Care Act (PPACA or ACA), 340B ceiling prices for CODs must be publicly available through a secure website.
-HRSA announced on November 30, 2018 that it anticipated publishing 340B ceiling prices on the website on April 1, 2019.
+The ACA amended § 340B(d)(1)(B)(i)(I) of the 340B statute to require the Secretary to develop “precisely defined standards and methodology for the calculation of the ceiling price.”
+On January 5, 2017, HRSA issued a final rule implementing the statutory methodology for calculating ceiling prices and its statutory authority to impose CMPs on manufacturers, as well as formalizing its long-standing penny pricing policy.
+HRSA originally announced that the final rule would be effective March 6, 2017, but subsequently delayed the effective date several times.
+In September 2018, 340B Health, three other national hospital groups, and three hospital systems filed a lawsuit against HHS over the continued delay of the implementation of the ceiling price and CMP rules.
+HHS responded by agreeing to make the rules effective January 1, 2019.
+The ceiling price rule can be found at 42 C.F.R. § 10.10 (2019) and the CMP rule can be found at 42 C.F.R. § 10.11 (2019).

-340B Health: A non-profit organization based in Washington, D.C. that represents the interests of hospitals in the 340B program.
+340B Health: A non-profit organization based in Washington, D.C. that represents the interests of 340B hospitals.
 340B Health has been advocating on behalf of the hospitals in the 340B program since the program’s inception over 25 years ago.
 It has over 1300-member hospitals and provides a range of advocacy, educational, and technical assistance services.
-More details about 340B Health can be found at www.340bhealth.org or by contacting Shane Kelley at email@example.com or 202-552-5864.
+More details about 340B Health can be found at www.340bhealth.org or by contacting Shane Kelley at firstname.lastname@example.org or 202-552-5864.

-340B ID: The unique identification number assigned by the Office of Pharmacy Affairs (OPA) to each 340B parent or child site.
+340B ID: The unique identification number assigned by OPA to each 340B parent or child site.

-340B OPAIS: HRSA implemented its new 340B Office of Pharmacy Affairs Information System (340B OPAIS) in September 2017, changing how covered entities provide and edit information in the 340B database.
-340B OPAIS can be found at https://340bopais.hrsa.gov/.
+340B OPAIS: HRSA implemented the 340B Office of Pharmacy Affairs Information System (340B OPAIS) in September 2017, changing how covered entities provide and edit information in the 340B database.
+OPAIS can be found at https://340bopais.hrsa.gov/.
 The user guide applicable to the 340B OPAIS can be found at https://www.hrsa.gov/sites/default/files/hrsa/opa/publicuserguide.pdf.

-340B Prime Vendor Program: The 340B statute requires the Department of Health and Human Services (HHS) to create a “prime vendor” program for the entities participating in the 340B program.
+340B Prime Vendor Program: The 340B statute requires HHS to create a “prime vendor” program (PVP) for the entities participating in the 340B program.
 The prime vendor’s key responsibilities are to negotiate prices below the 340B ceiling price and to provide distribution services for covered entities that choose to join the program.
 Regarding the latter responsibility, the prime vendor works with a variety of wholesalers in the distribution of pharmaceuticals.
 The prime vendor also provides a variety of other “value‐added” services, including providing technical assistance to covered entities, operating a 340B educational program called 340B University, offering 340B-related online training and certification programs, and offering discounted pricing on non-340B drugs and non-COD products such as vaccines.
 HRSA has a contract with Apexus to serve as the prime vendor.
 The current contract, which was renewed in September 2014, runs through September 29, 2019.
-Participation in the prime vendor program is optional for covered entities, though they may be able to access more favorable prices through the prime vendor program than they would on their own.
+Participation in the PVP is optional for covered entities, though they may be able to access more favorable prices through the PVP than they would on their own.

 340B Program: The federal drug discount program authorized under section 340B of the Public Health Service Act and established by Congress under the Veterans Health Care Act of 1992 (Public Law 102-585, § 602, codified at 42 U.S.C. § 256b).
 The 340B program requires drug manufacturers to enter into pharmaceutical pricing agreements (PPAs) with the HHS Secretary, under which manufacturers agree not to sell CODs above 340B ceiling prices to covered entities.

 “5i” Drug: An inhaled, infused, instilled, implanted, or injected drug.
-Manufacturers, when identifying “5i” drugs, are not required to use any particular Food and Drug Administration (FDA) file or publication.
+Manufacturers, when identifying “5i” drugs, are not required to use any particular FDA file or publication.
 Manufacturers rely on different sales transactions than they use for other drugs in their product line when calculating the AMP for their “5i” drugs that are not generally dispensed through a retail community pharmacy.
 Effective April 1, 2016, CMS adopted new procedures for identifying “5i” drugs and calculating “5i” AMP.
 See definition of “Average Manufacturer Price.”

 Administrative Dispute Resolution (ADR): A binding process mandated by the ACA to resolve certain disputes under the 340B program.
-The ACA stated that the purpose of the ADR process is to resolve (1) claims by covered entities that they have been overcharged for covered outpatient drugs by manufacturers; and (2) claims by manufacturers, after a manufacturer has conducted an audit, that a covered entity has violated the prohibitions against diversion or duplicate discounts.
+The ACA stated that the purpose of the ADR process is to resolve (1) claims by covered entities that they have been overcharged for CODs by manufacturers; and (2) claims by manufacturers, after a manufacturer has conducted an audit, that a covered entity has violated the prohibitions against diversion or duplicate discounts.
+The ACA directed the Secretary to issue a final rule to implement an ADR process by September 20, 2010.
 HRSA issued a proposed rule in August 2016 that would establish a panel of government officials charged with reviewing and adjudicating disputes brought by covered entities and manufacturers.
 The rule was withdrawn effective August 1, 2017 (https://www.reginfo.gov/public/do/eAgendaViewRule?pubId=201704&RIN=0906-AA90).

 HRSA currently has a voluntary non-binding dispute resolution process that has sometimes been referred to as Alternative Dispute Resolution.
 (See HRSA’s website at: (https://www.hrsa.gov/sites/default/files/opa/programrequirements/federalregisternotices/disputeresolutionprocess121296.pdf)).